DataDog/terraform-provider-datadog/website/docs/r/screenboard.html.markdown

 - `must_show_breakdown` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display breakdown.
 - `must_show_distribution` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display distribution.
 - `must_show_resource_list` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display resources.
+- `summary_type` - (Optional, only for widgets of type "manage_status") The monitor summary type to use.
+One of "monitors", "groups", or "combined".
+Defaults to "monitors".
 - `display_format` - (Optional, only for widgets of type "manage_status") The display setting to use.
 One of "counts", "list", or "countsAndList".
 - `color_preference` - (Optional, only for widgets of type "manage_status") Whether to colorize text or background.
 One of "text", "background".
 - `hide_zero_counts` - (Optional, only for widgets of type "manage_status") Boolean indicating whether to hide empty categories.
+- `show_last_triggered` - (Optional, only for widgets of type "manage_status") Boolean indicating whether to show when monitors/groups last triggered.
 - `manage_status_show_title` - (Optional, only for widgets of type "manage_status") Boolean indicating whether to show a title.
 - `manage_status_title_text` - (Optional, only for widgets of type "manage_status") The title of the widget.
 - `manage_status_title_size` - (Optional, only for widgets of type "manage_status") The size of the widget's title.